hyee/dbcli/README.md

 Download the binary release
 ============
-Directly click the "Download Zip" button on your right hand without any compiler.
+Directly click the "Download Zip" button on your right hand without any extra compiler.

 Configuration
 ============